 Building a new business relationship can be difficult, especially in a remote environment.
 Without the ability to meet every business connection in person, it is important to possess the skills necessary to build relationships quickly via email and phone conversations.
-Building strong relationships can be essential to the success of a project, either short or long term, because a satisfied publisher will be more inclined to put extra care and time into your project.
-Here are five ways to foster publisher relationships.

 While talking business is important, it should not be the only focus of your first phone conversation.
 Ask a few questions about them.
 While you do not want to get too personal, ask them how their day is going, how the weather is near them, if they have any fun weekend plans, etc. Going the extra mile shows that you not only care about business, but also the person you are talking with, and it adds a level of personalization that you would not get through email.